ArkBog/drumkit/README.md

   } else darkMode();
 });
 ```
 This block of code are creates functions for dark and light mode.
 Functions gets a :root and change colours as appropriate.
 In the next steps, a listener was added that reacts to a checkbox status change.
+In addition, changes are saved to local storage.

 ```
 const pads = [